kubernetes/kubernetes/docs/proposals/cluster-capacity.md

 #### Scheduler

-For purposes of the prediction we need lightweighted version of the [scheduler](../../plugin/pkg/scheduler/scheduler.go).
+For purposes of the prediction we need light-weighted version of the [scheduler](../../plugin/pkg/scheduler/scheduler.go).
 No need for metrics, event recorder or pod updater.
 The binding can hide the actual computation of consumed resources.